Stoxum/casinocoin-dev-portal/content/index.md

 `getFee(): Promise<number>`

-Returns the estimated transaction fee for the casinocoind server the CasinocoinAPI instance is connected to.
+Returns the estimated transaction fee for the stoxumd server the StoxumAPI instance is connected to.

 ### Parameters